zulip/zulip/docs/production/export-and-import.md

   to (default: write to a file in `/tmp`).
 On success, the console output will show the path to the output tarball.
 - `--skip-db`: Skip backup of the database.
-Useful if you're using a remote Postgres host with its own backup system and just need to backup non-database state.
+Useful if you're using a remote PostgreSQL host with its own backup system and just need to backup non-database state.
 - `--skip-uploads`: If `LOCAL_UPLOADS_DIR` is set, user-uploaded files in that directory will be ignored.